syncfusion-content/flutter-docs/Flutter/datagrid/localization.md

 {% endhighlight %}

-Then, declare the `SfGlobalLocalizations.delegate` in the `localizationsDelegates`, which is used to localize the static string available in datapager and specify the `supportedLocales` as well.
+Then, declare the `SfGlobalLocalizations.delegate` in the `localizationsDelegates`, which is used to localize the static string available in data pager and specify the `supportedLocales` as well.

 {% tabs %}
 {% highlight Dart %}